network-digital-twin/ROSS-Network-Model/README.md

 Follow the instructions to install ROSS and build it.
 Build ROSS and Phold and ensure Phold runs.

-Symnlink the model directory of this repo into the modeld directory of ROSS.
+Symlink the model directory of this repo into the modelled directory of ROSS.
 Copy the Cmakelist of Phold into the model dir of this repo.

-In the copied cmake file, change the sources and the executable name match the current ones.
+In the copied cmake file, change the sources and the executable name to match the current ones.
+(You can delete the test executables)

-Rebuild ROSS and this model will be build along with it.
+Rebuild ROSS, and this model will be built along with it.

 # Introduction